 One driver gave the advice that I’ll give to you: give it a try.
 Turn on your app from home and see what happens.
 If you get a hit and keep busy, great!
 You won the lottery.
 If not, at least you’re not wasting your time and gas wandering the city hoping for that big payout.

 Another thing to know around the holidays is the schedule of big festivities in the area.
 Do they have a big tree lighting ceremony?
 A tour of homes for Christmas lights?
 Is the ballet in town doing the Nutcracker?
-Learn those events and when they typically are finished.
-You’ll likely see a surge in ride requests around that time.
+Stay up-to-date with which events are going on and how long they’ll last.

 If you don’t want to drive on the actual holidays, try boosting your referrals.
 Recommend Rakuten (help your passengers save money on that holiday shopping!), Freebird, GetUpside and other cash back apps that your passengers will appreciate.
 They’ll earn cash back as they shop for holiday items or fill up their gas tanks and you’ll earn a bonus when they do.
 People love saving money, so if you recommend for them a way to get cash back during the most expensive holidays, they’ll probably jump on it.